 • Provide clean bird boxes.
 November is the perfect time to clean out and sterilise bird boxes in preparation for nesting throughout the springtime.

 • Fill up your bird feeders and tables.
-Keep bird feeders and tables filled with a variety of seed and nuts and placed throughout your garden, as birds sometimes struggle to find food during the autumn and winter months.
+Keep bird feeders and tables filled with a variety of seeds and nuts and placed throughout your garden, as birds sometimes struggle to find food during the autumn and winter months.
 Ideally, place these in a sheltered position close to bushes and trees – this will encourage birds to approach and land.

 • Accessible water sources.
 As the temperature drops and water freezes, it is harder for birds to find sources of water.
 It is helpful to leave out fresh water in your garden.

 • Add berries to your garden.
-Plant bushes, trees and shrubs that produce berries throughout the winter months to provide an extra source of sustenance.
+Plant bushes, trees, and shrubs that produce berries throughout the winter months to provide an extra source of sustenance.

 • Create a logpile.
 Some bird species enjoy foraging through piles of logs and leaves for insects to eat.